 The public shall have access to the information regarding a level 3 offender through the Local Police Departments and through the Sex Offender Registry Board.

-If you have any questions or information about the whereabouts of a Level 3 offender who is in VIOLATION, please contact Lt.
-Gregory Gilmore at 508-883-1212 or the Massachusetts Offender Registry Board at 978-740-6400.
+If you have any questions or information about the whereabouts of a Level 3 offender who is in VIOLATION, please contact the Blackstone Police Department at 508-883-1212 or the Massachusetts Offender Registry Board at 978-740-6400.

 You may request from your city/town police department whether: a specific individual identified by name, date of birth, or sufficient personal identifying characteristics is a sex offender; or whether any sex offenders live or work within the same city or town of a specific address.
 You may specify the address of a home, school, daycare facility, playground etc,; or whether any sex offenders live or work on a specific street.